Military history of Germany: Withdrawal and reduction of foreign armed forces

-Whereas Soviet soldiers fully withdrew from reunified Germany after the Cold War, Germany still permits certain western powers to maintain forces, albeit in smaller numbers.
+Whereas Soviet, and later Russian, soldiers fully withdrew from reunified Germany in 1994, a status of forces agreement with certain western powers persists and some of them maintain forces in Germany, albeit in much smaller numbers.
 The United States has reduced its total forces, which numbered ca. 250,000 until 1990, down to 47,761 troops in 2012 and about 35,000 in 2025.
-As of 2025, ca. 1,200 British military personnel remain in Germany and are known as British Army Germany.
-French soldiers continue to be deployed on German soil as a part of the Franco-German Brigade, which is part of the Bundeswehr's 10.
-Panzerdivision..
+As of 2025, ca. 1,200 British military personnel remain in Germany and are known as the British Army Germany.
+French and Dutch soldiers continue to be stationed on German soil as a part of the Franco-German Brigade in Müllheim, which is part of the Bundeswehr's 10.
+Panzerdivision, and the 1 German-Netherlands Corps in Münster, respectively..